Why “Fitspiration” Isn’t so Inspirational

 Pay attention to the advertising so often being done in these “fitness inspiration” messages and you will see what is really being sold here.
 Is it a message of real health and fitness or a message asking you to commodify yourself by buying sports bras, yoga pants, the latest fitness DVD, etc. to appear a certain way.
 Advertisers are VERY GOOD at framing their messages as an empowering “You Go Girl!” message with their fists in the air cheering you on.
 But pay attention to their swift move from using that pumping fist to cheer you on, to punching you in the face for not being enough.
 If you do not have rock hard chiseled abs, the right workout outfit, etc., you are not good enough until you do.
 These advertisers will make sure you know that, because their profit depends on your wallet and your beliefs about yourself.
 They’ll make sure you know you must work for “it” every second.
 Of every day.
 For the rest of your life.
 (Note: Please be aware that we go to great lengths to avoid perpetuating harmful images on this site, so we’ve purposely left out the more obviously thin-ideal-focused fitspo images.
 A simple Web search for fitspiration will reveal a much more representative spread of what those images look like.)

 Next time you see one of these “fitspiration” messages, please ask yourself how it makes you feel.
 If these images and texts motivate you to respect your body as something that can do so much good, make and reach fitness goals, and maintain health that will keep you happy and able, then they are appropriate for you.
 If they motivate you to worry about being looked at or to improve parts of your body to meet a beauty ideal you see in media, you must be aware of this.
+Being self-conscious of your looks, in a state of self-objectification, stunts your health and well-being in physical and mental ways.
 Virginia at VirginaSoleSmith.com so concisely says, “Pay attention to how it makes you feel to be ‘inspired’ by lots of photos of a largely unattainable beauty ideal.
 Because that’s what rock hard abs are, after all.
 Yes, sure, core strength is important for your health.
 But pictures of bikini-clad, chiseled muscles beaded with sweat?
 That’s about pretty, not about health.”

 If these images and messages categorized as “fitness inspiration” actually inspire body shame – you feel ashamed of the beauty ideals you cannot reach and want to hide or judge your body or covet other women’s bodies – then these messages are not inspirational at all.
-They trigger you to feel anxiety, hopelessness, and ask you to resort to extremes to get somewhere largely unattainable for healthy people.
-I just finished writing 150 pages of my best work to date to culminate my Ph.D. competency examinations on all these issues Beauty Redefined brings to light, and the most powerful quote struck me hard.
-It has everything to do with the fitness inspiration we are discussing here:.
+They trigger you to feel anxiety, hopelessness, and ask you to resort to extremes to get somewhere largely unattainable for healthy people, which does not discount that some people may be able to attain that ideal, but most cannot.
+This powerful quote from a woman centuries ago has everything to do with the fitness inspiration we are discussing here:

 “Taught from infancy that beauty is woman’s scepter, the mind shapes itself to the body and roaming round its gilt cage, only seeks to adorn its prison” (Wollstonecraft, 1792).

 This woman hundreds of years ago described what girls and women growing up today are asked to do every second of every day for the rest of their lives.
 We are asked to believe our power, our very identities, our worth, all lie in our bodies because we ARE our bodies.
 So we are asked to fix every part of our bodies – from the wrong-colored roots of our hair to the scratchy bottoms of our feet and every new flaw in between (baggy eyelids, insufficient eyelashes, saggy knees, cellulite, stretch marks, and every other sign of life).
 Men are not asked to fix these “flaws” because this is women’s work – a work that must last a lifetime.
+Of course there are exceptions to these beauty ideals being pushed on men, but for the most part, beauty and beauty under the guise of health, is women’s work.
 We are advertised in media to ourselves as parts of ourselves to encourage us to view ourselves as simply parts in need of constant maintenance and perfection.
 We are asked to believe we are our bodies and nothing more, and we are asked to adorn the prison that we must reside in every second.
 Of every day.
 For the rest of our lives.